Rare images by one of history's earliest photographers up for sale

 But while Talbot was a keen alchemist and an important figure in the science of photography, Bierman also commended his artistic sensibilities.

-"The compositions are incredibly sophisticated," she said, citing a landscape photo taken in Scotland that used the water's reflection to produce a 'confluence of triangles that are perfectly centered."
+"The compositions are incredibly sophisticated," she said, citing a landscape photo taken in Scotland that used the water's reflection to produce a "confluence of triangles that are perfectly centered."

 "Thinking about the constraints he would have faced in practicing photography so early, to have the foresight as to how exactly you're going to translate what you see before you into a physical print is, I think, true artistry."